 With Tea Bags

 Essentially, gripe water is just herbal tea and there are two ways I thought of to make it.
 The super easy way and the super duper easy way.
 The first one is just to buy (I like Traditional Medicinals herbal teas) ginger (where to buy), fennel (where to buy), chamomile (chamomile), and/or peppermint (peppermint) teas.
 Put them all in a mug, pour hot water over it and steep for at least five minutes.
-Then add 1 teaspoon of organic, raw sugar.
+Then add 1 teaspoon of organic, raw sugar or stevia.
 Let it cool and refrigerate to store.

 With Loose Herbs & Tea Bags

 Fresh would be best, I suppose, but I’m a little too lazy and occupied with three under four to do that.
 So, I opted for loose, dried herbs and bags of tea (when I couldn’t find loose dry herbs) that I bought at the grocery store.
 I found Dill Weed (where to buy), Ginger (where to buy) and Fennel (where to buy) in the spice aisle, but it’s easier to find organic on Amazon.
 Then, I used bags of Lemon Ginger Tea (where to buy) and drank it a lot during pregnancy when I was nauseous) and Chamomile (where to buy) tea.

 - I put the tea bags in the mug and the loose herbs in the tea strainer (where to buy) and poured about 1 cup of hot water over all of it.

 - Steep for about 10 minutes or just until it starts to get more strong (and also potent, which is good).